Apprenticeships & Vocational Pathways

 Oxfordshire Apprenticeship Ambassadors

-Our Apprenticeship Ambassadors are current apprentices who support our work to raise awareness of the benefits of apprenticeships by sharing their experiences.
-We have Apprenticeship Ambassadors from a range of employers, including Abbott, Assure UK, Blenheim, DAF Trucks, GKN Automotive, Ignite Sport, Milestone Infrastructure, Oxford Instruments, OxLEP and the University of Oxford.
+Our Apprenticeship Ambassadors are current or recent apprentices who support our work to raise awareness of the benefits of Apprenticeships by sharing their experiences.
+They have been recruited from a range of employers, including Abbott, Assure UK, Blenheim, DAF Trucks, GKN Automotive, Ignite Sport, Milestone Infrastructure, Oxford Instruments, OxLEP and the University of Oxford.

 T Levels